martinnirtl/otel-demo/compose/README.md

 > Check out the [Dynatrace docs](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-container-platforms/docker/set-up-dynatrace-oneagent-as-docker-container/) if you want to learn more about running the OneAgent in Docker.

-Next, we start Redis and MongoDB via `docker compose up -d mongo redis`.
+Next, we start Redis and MongoDB via `docker-compose up -d mongo redis`.
 The database will get initialized at the first startup.
-After some seconds you can check their status via `docker compose ps` and you should see our three containers up and running:
+After some seconds you can check their status via `docker-compose ps` and you should see our three containers up and running:

 ![Settings Distributed Tracing](https://raw.githubusercontent.com/martinnirtl/otel-demo/master/docs/img/dockercompose-ps-redismongo.png)